passiv/snaptrade-sdks/sdks/csharp/docs/AccountInformationApi.md

-Returns a list of positions in the specified account.
+Returns a list of stock/ETF/crypto/mutual fund positions in the specified account.
+For option positions, please use the [options endpoint](/reference/Options/Options_listOptionHoldings).
+The data returned here is cached.
+How long the data is cached for varies by brokerage.
+Check the [brokerage integrations doc](https://snaptrade.notion.site/66793431ad0b416489eaabaf248d0afb?v=d16c4c97b8d5438bbb2d8581ac53b11e) and look for \"Cache Expiry Time\" to see the exact value for a specific brokerage. **If you need real-time data, please use the [manual refresh](/reference/Connections/Connections_refreshBrokerageAuthorization) endpoint**.

 ### Example
 ```csharp